lisp-mirror/tinmop/README.txt

     I hope this will change in the future but this depends entirely from the people are developing the server.

-  • I just tried to start the program for the first time but it give me a weird error, what's wrong?

-    Did you wrote a configuration file before starting?

-    Tinmop expects a configuration file in your config directory (usually `$HOME/.config/tinmop/').
-This file must contains at least the username and the name of the instance you want to connect.
-If this file does not exists or is invalid tinmop will refuse to start.

-    Please check the man page (tinmop(1)) for more information.

   • OK the program is running but how can i use it?